Haleem: Cultural history

 Haleem is sold as a snack food in bazaars throughout the year.
 It is also a special dish prepared throughout the world during the Ramadan and Muharram months of the Muslim Hijri calendar, particularly among Pakistanis and Indian Muslims.
-Since the name of this dish is the same of one of the names of Allah, specifically Al Haleem, some neo-Orthodox fundamentalist South Asian Muslims have started to refer to this dish as "Daleem", reasoning that it is more correct since the South Asian version of this dish contains large amounts of dal, or lentils.
+Since the name of this dish is the same of one of the names of Allah, specifically Al Haleem, some South Asian Muslims have started to refer to this dish as "Daleem", reasoning that it is more correct since the South Asian version of this dish contains large amounts of dal, or lentils.
 It is mostly still referred to as Haleem.

 In India, haleem prepared in Hyderabad during the Ramadan month, is transported all over the world through a special courier service.
 Haleem is traditionally cooked in large, wood-fired cauldrons.